-Dr. Monica C. Regalbuto - Assistant Secretary for Environmental Management
+Dr. Monica C. Regalbuto - Assistant Secretary, Office of Environmental Management

 Dr. Monica Regalbuto was named Assistant Secretary for Environmental Management (EM) in August 2015.
 In this role, Dr. Regalbuto provides the leadership necessary to continue the safe cleanup of the environmental legacy brought about from five decades of nuclear weapons development and government-sponsored nuclear energy research.

 Prior to serving as Assistant Secretary, Dr. Regalbuto served as EM’s Associate Principal Deputy Assistant Secretary.
 In that role, she applied her deep technical expertise to reduce technical risk and uncertainty in EM’s cleanup mission across the DOE complex.

 Dr. Regalbuto previously served as Deputy Assistant Secretary for Fuel Cycle Technologies in the DOE Office of Nuclear Energy, overseeing the development of the nation’s nuclear fuel cycle.
 In that position, she directed a research and development program comprising 10 national laboratories, 32 universities, over 400 scientists, and 300 professors.
 Dr. Regalbuto also has experience supporting EM as Senior Program Manager in the former Office of Waste Processing, overseeing technical risk reduction in the cleanup programs.